New serviceAccepting CFS referrals through RCEB and GGRC

-bttr Living provides Coordinated Family Support Services for adults with developmental disabilities who live with family across the Bay Area.
-CFS helps families organize care, understand services, coordinate support, and create calmer routines at home.
+Coordinated Family Support is one of California's newest Regional Center services, built for adults with developmental disabilities who live with family. bttr Living helps families organize care, understand services, coordinate support, and create calmer routines at home.

 Family coordination